taylorscott91/mean-lab/README.md

 * Using **Express** to handle HTTP requests and serve API endpoints.
 * Using **MongoDB** has your database.
 * Using **Mongoose** as your ORM.
+* Add **Angular** to your application stack.
+Express should only handle your root view as well as your API routes.
+Angular should take care of the rest via `ui.router`.

 Your app should have CRUD functionality for at least one model.